jarmokivekas/tuamk-thesis/doc/main.md

 Figure \ref{fig:avg-mobile} shows the same spectrum measurement represented as a time-average plot of the power.
-The partial absence of signals in this example is not clearly visible in the type of running time-average typically found in traditional spectum analyzers.
+The partial absence of signals in this example is not clearly visible in the type of running time-average typically found in traditional spectrum analyzers.
 The intermittent use of the band shows up as lower average power, but the band still seems constantly occupied over time.